 All About Opportunity Zones and Qualified Opportunity Funds

-Attention real estate investors: if you’re considering new development in a qualified “Opportunity Zone,” keep reading.
+June 2018 – Attention real estate investors: if you’re considering new development in qualified “Opportunity Zones,” keep reading.
 Under the recently passed Tax Cuts and Jobs Act, new incentives are offered for investments within certain low-income areas in major metropolitan areas across the U.S.

-To provide some background, an Opportunity Zone is generally located in an economically distressed, or low-income, community.
+To provide some background, Opportunity Zones are generally located in an economically distressed, or low-income, community.
 Each has been nominated by the state and that nomination has been certified by the Secretary of the U.S. Treasury.
 Their purpose is to spur economic development and job creation in distressed communities by making it more appealing to investors to invest in such places.

 A Qualified Opportunity Fund (QOF) is an investment vehicle that is set up as either a partnership or corporation for investing in eligible property that is located in an Opportunity Zone and utilizes the investor’s gains from a prior investment for funding the Opportunity Fund.